ietf-tapswg/draft-ietf-taps-transport-security/draft-ietf-taps-transport-security.md

 # Transport Security Protocol Descriptions

-This section contains descriptions of security protocols currently used to protect data being sent over a network.
+This section contains brief descriptions of the various security protocols currently used to protect data being sent over a network.
+The interfaces between these protocols and transports is described in {{transport-interface}}; the interfaces between these protocols and applications is described in

-For each protocol, we describe its provided features and dependencies on other protocols.
+{{application-interface}}.

+## Application Payload Security Protocols

+The following protocols provide security that protects application payloads sent over a transport.
+They do not specifically protect any headers used for transport-layer functionality.

-## TLS
+### TLS

-TLS (Transport Layer Security) {{?RFC8446}} is a common protocol used to establish a secure session between two endpoints.
+TLS (Transport Layer Security) {{?RFC8446}} is a common protocol used to establish a securesession between two endpoints.
 Communication over this session "prevents eavesdropping, tampering, and message forgery."
 TLS consists of a tightly coupled handshake and record protocol.
 The handshake protocol is used to authenticate peers, negotiate protocol options, such as cryptographic algorithms, and derive session-specific keying material.
 The record protocol is used to marshal (possibly encrypted) data from one peer to the other.
 This data may contain handshake messages or raw application data.

-## DTLS
+### DTLS

 DTLS (Datagram Transport Layer Security) {{?RFC6347}} is based on TLS, but differs in that it is designed to run over unreliable datagram protocols like UDP instead of TCP.